 In terms of performance they have a clear winner on their hands.
 Fire TV is consistently snappy and responsive, thanks to some relatively beefy silicon inside.

-It can't access content from iTunes or Google Play (no surprise), but does support a wide array of third party services and will presumably be adding more as time goes on.
+It can't access content from iTunes or Google Play (no surprise), but does support a wide array of third party services - including the highly coveted Sling TV app - and will presumably be adding more as time goes on.
 Third-party services, however, are relegated to second-class status within Fire TV's user interface.
 They sit in the system's "Apps" tab, while the system's prominent Movies, TV, Watchlist and My Library tabs all feed directly to Amazon's offerings.

-While Amazon may overemphasize their own offerings, it's worth noting that the company has been putting serious work into beefing up its Amazon Prime Unlimited Streaming library.
-Along with a slate of well-produced original content, the company recently announced a deal that will fold HBO's original programming (for shows more than 3 years old) into Prime Unlimited Streaming.
+While Amazon may overemphasize its own offerings, it's worth noting that the company has been putting serious work into beefing up its Amazon Prime Unlimited Streaming library.
+Along with a slate of well-produced original content, the company made a deal that will fold HBO's original programming (for shows more than 3 years old) into Prime Unlimited Streaming.
 They may not have Netflix's numbers yet, but Amazon is clearly becoming a serious player in the ongoing streaming services war.

 Search has been addressed with a slick voice recognition feature that uses a microphone on the remote to allow consumers to speak their searches instead of hunting and pecking across an on-screen letter grid.
 With access to cloud processing to handle the heavy lifting of voice recognition, the system does an excellent job of understanding what you're trying to tell it.
 However, voice searches only scan for Amazon and Vevo content, an unfortunate decision that significantly undercuts the utility of this breakthrough feature.
 Amazon has announced that it will be adding support for searching the catalogs of Hulu Plus, Crackle and Showtime Anytime.
 However, even with these additions, the device's tantalizing voice search function remains deeply underpowered.